nsmader/excel-output-importer/README.md

 Once the program output is imported, the user needs to use lookup functions to reference it.
 The file `excel-lookup-function-tutorial.xlsx` explains and gives practical examples of a wide range of Excel functions and features that help build tables and lookups.

 Also see the `baseball-player-comparison-example.xlsm` file in the `worked-example` folder for a practical example of how all of those formulas and functions have been used in combination.
-(If you want and exercise, try adding the data from the output file `HitStats_youkk001_ByYear_SAS.csv` in the `program-output` folder -- it's for Kevin Youkilis.)
+(If you want an exercise, try adding the data from the output file `HitStats_youkk001_ByYear_SAS.csv` in the `program-output` folder -- it's for Kevin Youkilis.)

 ### Some Troubleshooting